Our Services

 Published on: 5/6/2026

-Apple cider vinegar shows promise as part of a stress-management plan by helping stabilize blood sugar, supporting gut health, and providing antioxidant polyphenols that can indirectly influence cortisol regulation.
-However, direct evidence from large human trials confirming a cortisol-lowering effect is lacking, and safe use depends on proper dilution, dosing, and awareness of potential interactions.
+Apple cider vinegar (ACV) may support stress management by stabilizing blood sugar, improving gut health, and delivering antioxidant polyphenols that can indirectly influence cortisol regulation.
+However, large human trials confirming a direct cortisol-lowering effect are still lacking, and safe use depends on proper dilution, appropriate dosing, and awareness of potential medication interactions.

 Cortisol is often called the "stress hormone."
 When it's balanced, cortisol helps you respond to challenges, regulate metabolism, and support a healthy immune system.
 Chronic stress, however, can lead to elevated cortisol levels, which may contribute to anxiety, sleep disturbances, weight gain, and mood swings.
 Naturally, many people look to diet and lifestyle changes—like using apple cider vinegar for stress reduction—to help keep cortisol in check.